Updated: Aug 30

 Searching for that quiet country road to log some miles on your road bike?
 Or dialing in and doubling down on gnarly singletrack?
 Or both?
-In the southeast, you’ll find what you’re looking for, along with inviting pubs and restaurants to rest and refuel, in Gaston County, North Carolina.
+In the southeast, you’ll find what you’re looking for in Gaston County, North Carolina.
 With options for endurance athletes, weekend warriors, families with kids in tow, and everyone in between, Gaston’s got a ride for you.

 Crowders to Kings Mountain

 Starting in Gaston County, hit three historic state and national parks on one 21.5-mile road ride through rolling farmland.
 Start at the visitors center in Crowders Mountain State Park to ride 2.4 miles on Sparrow Springs Road.
 You’ll follow back roads Lewis and Unity Church to a six-mile straightaway on Battleground Road, crossing the South Carolina state line into Kings Mountain State Park.
 It’s a straight shot through the park to Kings Mountain National Military Park right next door.
 Check out the living history farm and visitor center before returning to Crowders on a longer loop via Battleground, Unity Church, and Crowders Creek Roads.

 George Poston Park